 You must make CPF contributions accurately for your employees who are Singapore Citizens and Permanent Residents.

-You have up to 14 days to before the CPF contributions are due.
-Otherwise, a late payment interest of 1.5% per month will be charged.
+You have up to 14 days before the CPF contributions are due.
+Otherwise, a late payment interest of 18% per annum (or 1.5% per month) will be charged.
 Rates for employees in the private sector are as follows.

 Source: CPF Website

-CPF contributions are payable on bonuses, including Retention Bonus, AWS, sign-on bonus and discretionary bonus, but the amount depends on the Additional Wages Ceiling.
+CPF contributions are payable on bonuses, including Retention Bonus, AWS, sign-on bonus and discretionary bonus, but the amount depends on the CPF Additional Limit of $37,740.

 Ordinary Wages (OW)

-Ordinary Wages refer to the salary granted to the employee for the month, which is primarily the employee’s monthly salary.
-The OW Ceiling is $6,000 per month, which means that is the maximum amount of salary that requires CPF contributions.
-Even if your employee draws a monthly salary of $7,500, you only have to make CPF contributions on the first $6,000.
+Ordinary Wages refer the employee’s monthly salary.
+The OW Ceiling is $6,000 (will be revised to $6,300 from 1 September 2023) per month, which means that is the maximum amount of salary that requires CPF contributions.
+Even if your employee draws a monthly salary of $7,500, you only have to make CPF contributions on the first $6,000 each month.

 Additional Wages (AW)